lmpack01/Research-Article-Retraction-Project/README.md

 ---

 ### Problem Statement
-The goal of this project is to collect and process data related to retracted published academic literature from the PubMed database.
-This data will be used to create an NLP model that will be able to determine the subject matters that are most likely to be retracted after publishing as well as predict if a paper will be retracted based on its body of text.
-Several metrics will be used to assess the performance of the model, including accuracy.
+The goal of this project is to collect and process data related to retracted and non-retracted published academic literature.
+Non-retracted article data will be taken from the PLOS ONE journal, while retracted article data will be taken across all readily accessible journals in the PubMed database.
+This data will be used to determine if there are any key trends between the metadata of each article and if that article was later retracted.
+Additionally, this data will be used to create a NLP model that will be able to determine if a paper will be retracted based on its corpus.
+Several metrics will be used to assess the performance of the model, including accuracy and sensitivity.

-If time allows, a web-based application will be made that allows you to put in the text of a paper and determine the likelihood of the paper to be retracted.

-This project is important to researchers, as researchers would be able to determine if a paper they create needs to be edited to avoid common retraction reasons, such as plagiarism.
-Additionally, editors of journals could use the model in this project to quickly determine if a newly submitted article needs to be looked over closely before publishing.
+This project is important to researchers, as researchers would be able to determine if a paper they create needs to be edited to avoid common reasons for retraction, such as plagiarism.
+Additionally, editors of journals could use the model created in this project to quickly determine if a newly submitted article needs to be looked over closely before moving the article forward in the publishing process.

-For the general public, this project shows the topics or scientific methods that are more likely to be retracted.
+For the general public, this project will highlight any prevalent trends in topics or scientific methods that are more likely to be retracted.
 By having a healthy conversation about the dynamics of retraction, we can build a greater trust between the general public and the scientific community.

 ---

 ### Requirements
-Anaconda3 with Python, Jupyter Notebooks
+Anaconda3 with Python, Jupyter Notebooks, and Python libraries including:
-Python libraries, including:
 * biopython
 * pandas
 * requests
 * time
 * bs4
+* numpy
 * matplotlib.pyplot
 * seaborn
+* nltk, specifically:
+    * .corpus
+    * .stem
+    * .tokenize
+* sklearn, specifically:
+    * .ensemble
+    * .model_selection
+    * .feature_extraction.text
+    * .naive_bayes
+    * .metrics
-* nltk.stem
+    * .tree

 ---